VarjoDesigns/VarjoDesigns/README.md

 **My largest frontend project:**
 Raspberry Consulting frontend was done using Angular for a school project.
 The task was to create a complete website utilising Angular, and extra points could be earned from extending the project.
 I created an website for an imaginary consultant firm, and integrated theme customized version of Google Maps.

+### Potential Employers

+Please request access to private repositories such as my WordPress themes and plugins.

 ## Links and portfolio